 Copperopolis Elementary School

-- Copperopolis Elementary School's student population of 296 students has grown by 9% over five school years.
+- Copperopolis Elementary School's student population of 276 students has stayed relatively flat over five school years.

 - The teacher population of 13 teachers has grown by 8% over five school years.

 |Students by Grade|

 - Copperopolis Elementary School is ranked within the bottom 50% of all 9,602 schools in California (based off of combined math and reading proficiency testing data) for the 2017-18 school year.